|Autumn 1||Autumn 2||Spring 1||Spring 2||Summer 1||Summer 2|

 |Jungle||Jungle||and Wars||and Wars|

 Rumble in the Jungle

-This is a geography and science based topic in which children learn about the tropical rainforest biome, using the Amazon Rainforest as a case study area.
+This is a geography and science based topic.
+The children learn all about the tropical rainforest biome, using the Amazon Rainforest as a case study area.

 Not only will children gain an understanding of the different layers that make up a rainforest, they will also develop their knowledge of plants that can be found within each layer.
-Children will also conduct a science investigation to see how they can change the colour of the petals on a flower.
 Moreover, children will conduct a case study on the artist Georgia O’Keefe, to examine how she represents plants within her artwork.

-The topic will conclude by studying the effects of deforestation in the Amazon on a local and global scale.
-Children will learn how important the rainforests are to the survival of plants and animals.
-Children will learn, through investigation, both sides of the debate and will have an opportunity to argue their case.
+The topic will conclude by studying the effects of deforestation in the Amazon at a local and global scale.
+They will learn how important the rainforests are to the survival of plants and animals.
+Children will debate the issue.
 This will be finalised by presenting a written argument.

 Peace, Love and Wars